DanRoscigno/Elastic-stack-monitoring-with-vagrant-and-ansible/README.md

 /usr/share/elasticsearch/bin/elasticsearch-certutil ca --pem
 ```

-Make sure to unzip the output zip file into /vagrant/files/certs/
+Unzip the output zip file, as you will use the files in the zip file as an input to the next command.

 This is the command to build the certificates: